“God is love” (1 John 4:16)

 The fact is God has done EVERYTHING about it!

 In order to save us from an eternity of suffering in hell (which is the just penalty for our sins), Jesus chose to die in our place.
 Jesus lived the perfect, sinless life that none of us could live.
 He then took upon himself all of our sins and bore the penalty for them through his death on the cross.
 He died as a ransom, a substitute, a scapegoat, for all of those who would repent (confess and turn away) from their sins and receive him as their personal savior.
+He rose from the dead three days later to make reconciliation with God possible for us.
 This is the only way God’s wrath against our sins could be fully satisfied.
 It is the only way we can be reconciled to God and enjoy his loving Presence throughout eternity.
 (See Message).

 On Judgment Day the people who have repented of their sins and trusted in Jesus to save them will find mercy and will enter into an eternity where there is no more suffering, pain or death.
+This is because in heaven sin and its consequences have been fully dealt with and removed.
+The absence of sin means the absence of its bitter fruit: suffering, death and hell.
 The following Scripture passage is God’s promise to them:

 “Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away…And I heard a loud voice from the throne saying, ‘Now the dwelling of God is with men, and he will live with them.
 They will be his people and God himself will be with them and be their God.
 He will wipe every tear from their eyes.
 There will be no more death or mourning or crying or pain, for the old order of things has passed away.’
 He who was seated on the throne said, ‘I am making everything new!’
 Then he said, ‘Write this down, for these words are trustworthy and true.'”
 (Revelation 21:1, 3-5)